MBadriNarayanan/CS544/p5/README.md

 all features and label columns by 0.0.

 **Important:** the order of rows in `df` should be the same as the order in the original loans table.
+Please also avoid converting `df` into some other data structure, e.g., Pandas, then converting back, as this will potentially change the structure of `df`, leading to indeterministic result in the following questions.

 Split `df` as follows: